apenwarr/redo/Documentation/cookbook/hello.md

 redo    hello

 # Notice that this forcibly re-runs the 'all'
-# rule, but all.do calls redo-ifchange, not redo,
+# rule, but all.do calls redo-ifchange, so
-# so it doesn't forcibly recompile hello itself.
-#
-# You can use this trick to experiment with one
-# step in your build process at a time, without
-# having to play tricks to make that step re-run,
-# like you might do with make (eg. by deleting or
+# hello itself is only recompiled if its
-# touching files).
+# dependencies change.
 $ redo
 redo  all